huilyu2/project-spring2017/part3/README.md

 * Explanation:

   I used Vincent pakage to make the vega chart for this part and I put it on the third layer allowed us to see the trend of the data by click the markers.

+## 5. Transform to general function
+Based on above functions, first I extracted each of them into a independent function, then use a function to call them.
+For general data visualization purpose, add the user interactive input and modify the variable.
+Since we do not know how many categories will be in the categorical data and this will influence the icon coloring, so here I get the list of categories and assign each group color randomly.
+The subcomponent functions will receive the color list from parameters called by the main function "user_input()".

+When I recreate the function for general purpose data visualization, I adopted Composite design pattern.
+Analyzed the original code and create its tree structure of simple and composite subfunctions.
+By creating multiple functions instead of mergin all functions into one making the code clean and easy to understand.

 ## Contributions of Members